cherihung/react-ts-redux-saga/README.md

 # react-ts-redux-saga
-Starter for React Redux with Sage in Typescript.
+Starter for React Redux with Saga in Typescript.

 ## What's in it?